caseykneale/PickingALanguage2020/README.md

 # High-level Decision Process

 This section serves to detail some items to keep in mind as you drill down the cyclic process of settling on a programming language for a project.
+If you just interested in learning something new you can skip most of this section.

 ## Assess Resources